CrespoAlvarezAbdon/Voxel-Engine/README.md

  Licensed under GNU General Public License Version 3.
  More details on LICENSE file.

- //WARRANTIES.
+ WARRANTIES.
 VERY IMPORTANT.
+MUST READ.
-MUST READ.// Information regarding warranties.
+ Information regarding warranties.
  I do not offer any warranties regarding any code I upload related to this project or any other I have uploaded, I am uploading, and I will upload.
  At the moment, you have to compile the code yourself.
 I do not take any responsibility regarding anything that could happen related to any code I upload.